Home > About Us > History

 Our first international project was the sponsorship of four Indonesian orphans in our charter year, and we have supported this F.A.I.M. (now RAWCS) project each year since then, increasing our contribution over the years and recently including children from Bangladesh.
 One of our charter members, Noel Jacobs, was a volunteer for a F A.I.M. building project in the Rihona Valley in Papua New Guinea.
 This hands‑on project was a typical example of Noel’s contribution to Rotary.
 More recently we have supported a literacy project in San Pablo, Philippines and members have participated in projects in Nepal and Fiji.

-When chartered, the club’s membership was twenty five, which grew quickly to forty and was relatively stable at thirty five but presently has dropped to twenty nine.
+When chartered, the club’s membership was twenty five, which grew quickly to forty and was relatively stable at thirty five.
 Like many clubs, our population is ageing and the challenge of recruiting new, younger members is a formidable one.

 August 2015